National Underclassmen Combine: Issues with recruitment of young athletes

 The recruitment of young players is not without controversy.
-Some coaches and parents worry that, just as in the classroom, some athletes may not “test” well and therefore have a blemish on their recruiting record, not to mention the potential psychological damage of falling short of their goals.
+Some coaches and parents worry that, just as in the classroom, some athletes may not "test" well and therefore have a blemish on their recruiting record, not to mention the potential psychological damage of falling short of their goals.
 Others have expressed concern that combines are too expensive for some families.

-Notable players from National Underclassmen Combine

-Many combine participants go on to play football at the collegiate level while earning a degree.
-A few continue to play football at the professional level in the National Football League.
-Noteworthy players to matriculate through the National Underclassmen Combine system include: